greg-raven/grus/_posts/2010-09-20-obama-no-amnesty.md

 [Greg Raven](https://www.gregraven.org/)

 P.S.
-We need to secure our border, evict the illegals and “anchor babies” who are already here, and then return to our pre-1965 immigration policies.
+We need to secure our border, evict the illegals and "anchor babies" who are already here, and then return to our pre-1965 immigration policies.